CheeseHackerXYZ/Simple-Billiards-Engine/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this code for personal or commercial projects.

----

-I'd be happy if you could give me a Star